Safety Planning

 Protection Orders

-A protection order can be something that folks pursue in order to become safer from an abusive person.
+A protection order can be something that some requests from the legal system in order to become safer from an abusive person or someone who have hurt them.
 Typically a protection order is just one part of a more broad safety plan.
 There are 5 major types of protection orders which are listed below.
-You can always speak with an advocate here at PCC to discuss your options and whether or not you are eligible for a protection order, see contact information above.
+You can always speak with an advocate here at PCC to discuss your options and whether or not you are eligible for a protection order, see contact information to the right.

 • Sexual Abuse Protection Order: a Sexual Abuse Protection Order (SAPO) is available in certain cases where a person was subjected to unwanted sexual abuse by another person who is not a family member or intimate partner.